bjornwallner/ML_medbioinfo/README.md

 # Machine Learning in Medical Bioinformatics

-This repository contains reading material and exercises for the Machine Learning in Medical Bioinformatics.
+This repository contains preparatory tasks, reading material and exercises for the Machine Learning in Medical Bioinformatics.

 ## Preparatory tasks (To be finished before the Workshop)